OpenQuadruped/spot_mini_mini/spot_real/README.md

 Note that the actual cost of this project is reflected in the first group of items totalling `590 USD`.
 For users such as myself who did not own any hobbyist components before this project, I have included an expanded list of required purchases.

 ### Assembly Instructions (COMING SOON)

+I'm in the middle of moving so it's difficult for me to get detailed images/instructions.
+For now, please consult the [CAD Model](https://cad.onshape.com/documents/9d0f96878c54300abf1157ac/w/c9cdf8daa98d8a0d7d50c8d3/e/fa0d7caf0ed2ef46834ecc24), which should be straightforward to look at and intuit.

+During assembly, make sure the motors are powered and that you select `NOMINAL_PWM` mode in the `main.cpp` file that runs on the `Teensy`. **NOTE:** Be sure to consult `nominal_servo_pwm()` to input your correct servo angle and pwm ranges for a successful calibration.
+For example, I am using `270` degree motors with `500` min and `2500` max PWM.

+#### Recommended Order
+* Main Body
+* Legs
+* Inner Hips
+* Outer Hips
+* Covers

+#### Main Body
+* press-fit M3 nuts onto both sides of the main electronics plate, and M2 nuts onto the bottom of the adapter plate.
+* Fasten the IMU onto the middle of the electronics plate.
+Regardless of your make/model, calibrate it to make sure your inertial axes follow the right hand rule.
+* Fasten the adapter plate onto the main plate using 16mm M3 bolts.
+* Fasten the battery to the bottom of the main plate using the battery holder and some M3 bolts.
+* Fasten the Raspberry Pi and Spot Mini Mini boards onto the adapter plate using 8mm M2 bolts.
+* Do your wiring now to avoid a hassle later. **TODO: Wiring Instructions | (simple enough to figure out in the meantime)**.

+#### Inner Hips

+#### Legs
+* Fasten two of your motors into each shoulder joint.
+* Fasten a disc servo horn onto the upper leg.
+* Fasten the upper leg onto the shoulder motor (the one that does not have an opposing nub) through the disc horn.
+The upper leg should be perpendicular to the shoulder.
+* Squeeze in an M3 nut onto the floor of the inner upper leg and an M5 nut onto the idler adjustor.
+Then, fit a bearing onto the idler using an 8mm M5 bolt.
+* Push the idler onto the floor of the inner upper leg.
+While you're here, press-fit an M5 nut onto the bottom of the upper leg.
+* Fasten a disc servo horn onto the belt pulley.
+* Fasten the assembled pulley onto each leg's third motor.
+Place a bearing inside the pulley once this is done.
+* After placing a belt around the motor's pulley, press-fit the pulley onto the upper leg.
+* Slot the belt around the lower leg (try to keep it parallel to the upper leg) and secure it through the upper leg with a 30mm M5 bolt.
+This should be easy if your idler is untentioned.
+* Tension your idler.
+* The leg should be fully extended, with the upper and lower leg being parallel to each other and perpendicular to the shoulder.

+#### Outer Hips

+#### Covers

 ### Motor Calibration Instructions (COMING SOON)